-ANSWER: I am just as frustrated as you are in regards to people judging others whether it is their hair, or clothing or even how they behave before they get to know the individual and understand why or who they are.
-This is not following the teachings of Jesus Christ in the Bible, which tell us to bear with one another and not to judge unless we want to be judged in the same way (Luke 6:36 - 37, Ephesians 4:2)
+ANSWER: I, a female believer like you, am just as frustrated in regards to people judging others, especially women, whether it is their hair, or clothing or even how they behave before they get to know the individual and understand why or who they are.
+This is not following the teachings of Jesus Christ in the Bible, which tell us to bear with one another and not to judge unless we want to be judged in the same way.

-I had short hair when I was younger because it was the easiest for me to take care of since I did not care as much about the latest in styles or making a fashion statement.
-I just wanted it to be in control when I was out in public - whether at work or at play or at church.
+I had short hair in my younger days because it was the easiest for me to take care of since I did not care as much about the latest in styles or making a fashion statement.
+I just wanted it, whether at work or at play or at church, to be in control when I was out in public.
 Now that I am retired and have little money to spend at a beauty salon I wear it long and pin it up into some kind of comfortable style that is neat and out of my face.

 Wearing hair shorter or longer is a matter of personal choice.
-If you feel uncomfortable get away from those who make you feel that way or reassess why you do.
-Try asking them why they treat you differently.
-If you feel comfortable wearing it anywhere between your ear lobes and your knees then wear it that way in faith and with a clean conscience (Romans 14:23).
+If you feel uncomfortable around certain people, you may want to assess why you do what you do.
+Try asking the other females who judge so harshly why they are doing so.
+If you feel comfortable wearing you locks anywhere between your ear lobes and your knees then wear it that way in faith and with a clean conscience (Romans 14:23).

 Women should be proud of how God made them and enjoy their femininity.
 Things of this life like hair are only temporary.
 The apostle Peter, however, reminds us what IS lasting and what is truly the MOST important adornment we can possess.